OctopusDeploy/docs/src/pages/docs/security/exposing-octopus/index.md

 Learn more about [how Octopus communicates with Tentacle](/docs/security/octopus-tentacle-communication).

 We undertake routine penetration testing and security audits.
-These reports are available on request by contacting our [support team](https://octopus.com/support).
+These reports are available on request from our [Trust Center](https://trust.octopus.com/).

 ## Where to host your Octopus Server